liuhanfei0426/liuhanfei0426-Hierarchical-Text-Classification-smc2025/README.md

 This repository contains material associated to this [paper](#Citation).

 It contains:
-- link to the cognitive pathways extraction dataset we collected. ([link](#The-cognitive-pathways-extraction-dataset))
 - link to code for performing three different strategies for hierarchical text classification on our dataset ([link](#Trained-nnU-net-models))

 If you use this material, we would appreciate if you could cite the following reference.